Acute vs. Chronic Insomnia

 Making lifestyle changes, such as avoiding or reducing caffeine and alcohol, keeping a consistent and relaxing bedtime ritual, and setting a technology curfew, can often be very helpful.
 These are also excellent tools for insomnia prevention.
 However, if these strategies don't work, and you are struggling to function during the day, you should talk to your doctor.
 You may be referred to a sleep clinic for assessment.
 At the Centre for Sleep & Human Performance, you may also self-refer.
 Once a chronic insomnia diagnosis has been made your doctor will discuss your treatment options.

 Cognitive Behavioural Therapy for Insomnia (CBT-I)

-Your doctor may suggest Cogntive Behavioural Therapy for Insomnia (CBT-I), which is considered to be the most effective first-line treatment for chronic insomnia.
+Your doctor may suggest Cognitive Behavioural Therapy for Insomnia (CBT-I), which is considered to be the most effective first-line treatment for chronic insomnia.
 Unlike with sleeping pills, CBT-I helps you overcome the underlying causes of the insomnia.
-It is a program that teaches you to identify and eliminate thoughts and behaviours that are hindering your sleep, and replace them with behaviours that promote healthy sleep.
+It is a program that teaches you to identify and eliminate thoughts and behaviours that are hindering your sleep and replace them with behaviours that promote healthy sleep.